JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 well-wisher in myself, your obedient servant.
 But, oh dear me! she will never get on in her present place; and my advice to her is–leave it.”

-“Bless your heart alive! she is GOING to leave it!” cries Mrs. Yolland.
-(NOTA BENE–I translate Mrs. Yolland out of the Yorkshire language into the English language.
+“Bless your heart alive! she is _Going_ to leave it!” cries Mrs. Yolland. (_Nota Bene_–I translate Mrs. Yolland out of the Yorkshire language into the English language.
 When I tell you that the all-accomplished Cuff was every now and then puzzled to understand her until I helped him, you will draw your own conclusions as to what your